King John of England

 Eleanor of Brittany; Credit – Wikipedia

-Arthur’s sister Eleanor was also King John’s prisoner because she and any children she had could pose a threat to John’s throne.
+Arthur’s sister Eleanor was also King John’s prisoner because she and any future children posed a threat to John’s throne.
 She remained imprisoned for her entire life, into the reign of John’s son King Henry III of England, dying in 1241 at the age of 57 or 59.
 Her imprisonment in England made it impossible for her to claim her inheritance as Duchess of Brittany.
-During her 39 year imprisonment, Eleanor, who was apparently innocent of any crime, was never tried or sentenced.
+During her 39-year imprisonment, Eleanor, apparently innocent of any crime, was never tried or sentenced.
 She was considered a state prisoner, was forbidden to marry, and guarded closely even after her childbearing years.
-Arthur was succeeded by his half-sister, Alix of Thouars, the daughter of his mother Constance and her third husband Guy of Thouars.
+Arthur was succeeded by his half-sister Alix of Thouars, the daughter of his mother Constance and her third husband Guy of Thouars.

 Angevin Empire around 1172, solid yellow shows Angevin possessions, checked yellow shows areas where there was Angevin influence; By Cartedaos (talk) 01:46, 14 September 2008 (UTC) – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=4781085